Skip To Main Content

 Spring Admission Callers

-After a long admission season, the final, and sometimes most important, outreach is the call or email of congratulations from a current parent in March.
-Spring admission callers contact parents of accepted students to welcome, congratulate, and answer many final questions between March 10 and April 10 while these families are making their enrollment decisions.
+After a long admission season, the final—and sometimes most important—outreach is the call or email of congratulations from a current family.
+Spring admission callers spend time between March 10 and April 10 reaching out to families of accepted students to welcome, congratulate, and answer any final questions.
+As prospective families weigh their final enrollment decisions, current-family voices are a powerful resource.

 Spring Admission Caller Team